ucd-cepb/kings/Network_Innovation_Paper/Code/01_entity_classification/ENTITY_TAGGING.md

   actors can surface as `PERSON` (consultant surnames), `NORP` (tribes), `LAW`, `FAC`, or `EVENT`.
 The hint helps the model; it is never treated as truth in either direction.
-- **There is no trusted gold label set.** The old `node_dictionary_seed.csv` was the output of an early, ad hoc LLM pass — not human ground truth — and was retired as noisier than the current model.
-So there is no agreement/accuracy number to
-  chase: quality is checked by hand (`eval_classifier.R` samples the shipped labels) and anchored by the deterministic gazetteer, which pins the known cast as identity fact.
+- **There is no trusted gold label set.** Quality is checked by hand (`eval_classifier.R` samples the shipped labels) and anchored by the deterministic gazetteer, which pins the known cast as identity fact.
 Few-shot examples are curated in code (`.FEWSHOT_EXAMPLES`), not derived from any prior labels.
 - **`Non_institutional` is the reject bucket, by design.** Anything the gate excludes lands here; the downstream `institutional` grouping is simply "every